-The "minimal" list of operators and accordingly couplings that deserve priority in the initial stage of studies needs to be determined..
+The EFT studies discussed in this report make use of the SMEFT, consistently with the current experimental status.
+The "minimal" list of SMEFT operators and accordingly couplings that deserve priority in the initial stage of analyses needs to be determined.3

 Different bases of the SMEFT have been developed.
-At leading order (LO), some off-shell studies prefer the Higgs basis over the Warsaw basis.
-It is hence important to clarify the motivation and details of this basis, and its relation to the Warsaw basis.
+At leading order (LO), some off-shell studies prefer the Higgs basis over the Warsaw basis.4 It is hence important to clarify the motivation and details of this basis, and its relation to the Warsaw basis.5